Research topics in the Martin lab

 The actin cytoskeleton plays fundamental roles in all cells for cell morphogenesis.
-In yeast cells, three main actin structures have been described: the cytokinetic actin ring, necessary for cell division, actin patches, which represent sites of endocytosis, and actin cables, long bundles of largely parallel linear actin filaments.
+In yeast cells, three main actin structures have been described during the mitotic growth cycle: the cytokinetic actin ring, necessary for cell division, actin patches, which represent sites of endocytosis, and actin cables, long bundles of largely parallel linear actin filaments.
 Actin cables are assembled by For3, a member of the formin family of actin nucleators.
 These cables serve as tracks for myosin V-dependent transport of cargoes towards sites of polarized cell growth.
 Cargoes include membrane material and cell wall remodeling components essential for polarized cell growth.
 We have previously shown that actin cables undergo retrograde actin flow, where actin polymerization takes place at cell poles, where For3 is localized, and pushes the cable into the cell interior.
 For3 undergoes similar flow, detaching from cell poles and traveling with the cable into the cell interior.
 We are interested in defining how actin cables organize in the cell to efficiently transport cargoes towards cell poles.
 We have recently shown that type V myosins contribute to the organization of actin cables.

 Surprisingly, myosin V transport and actin cables, while important for polarized cell growth, are not essential for it.
 We have recently shown that fission yeast cells also use a second polarization strategy.
 Secretion of cell wall-remodelling components at cell poles requires the exocyst complex, an eight-subunit complex that facilitates fusion of vesicles with the plasma membrane.
 Localization of this complex to cell poles is independent of the cytoskeleton.
 Disruption of actin cables or of the exocyst does not block polarized growth, but double disruption prevents polarized growth.
 For polar growth at cell poles, fission yeast thus rely both on the actin cables that transport vesicle cargoes and on the exocyst complex that promotes fusion of these vesicles with the plasma membrane.